jpclipffel/m42pl-core/docs/docs/index.md

 M42PL is a _Data Manipulation Language_, inspired by
 [Unix shells][unixshells] and [Splunk][splunk].

-The language is extremely simple to learn and to use.
+The language is extremely simple to learn and to use, yet powerfull and versatile.
 It is designed to make data manipulation trivial, even for non-technical users.

 ## Examples